Self-watering planters or Sub-Irrigation planters (SIP) are the perfect choices for anyone wanting to take up container gardening.

 Misco 11.5” Flare SIP is a big, no-nonsense planter that can accommodate large plants or small trees.
 It is available in an attractively speckled shade of off-white.

 Mayne Fairfield’s 20” SIP is a large, square planter that is great for a patio setting.
 It is made in the US of durable, recycled plastic styled to resemble wood.
 It is available in black, white or terra-cotta.

 What About DIY Self-Watering Plant Containers?

 If you are handy, you can certainly make your own SIPs.
 There are lots of easy and popular concepts you can find online.

 Among them are ideas for using a five gallon bucket, innovative ways of using a soda bottle as a reservoir and many more.
-Here are a couple of good videos that clearly show how to make a bucket-style SIP and a model similar to the popular Earth Box.
+Here are a couple of good videos that clearly show how to make a bucket-style sub irrigated system and a model similar to the popular Earth Box.

-Here’s a clever idea using a large planter without drainage holes.
-USe the idea and adapt it for use with a 5-gallon bucket.
+Here’s a clever idea using a large pot without drainage holes.
+Use the idea and adapt it for use with a 5-gallon bucket.

 5 minute DIY Self Watering Container Garden